 - 1. Boot Sector Virus - Infects the boot or MBR of diskettes and hard drives through the sharing of infecteddisks and pirated software applications. - Once your hard drive is infected all diskettes that you use in your computer will be infected. - 2.
 Program Virus - Becomes active when the program file (usually with extensions .BIN, .COM, .EXE, .OVL, .DRV) carrying the virus is opened. - It then makes copies of itself and will infect other programs on the compute.r - 3.
-Multipartite Virus - Hybrid of a Boot Sector and Program viruses. - It infects program files and when the infected program is active it will affect the boot record. - 4.
+Multipartite Virus - Hybrid of a Boot Sector and Program viruses. - It infects program files and when the infected program is active it will affect the boot - 4.
 Stealth Virus - Disguises itself to prevent from being detected by antivirus software. - It alters its file size or conceals itself in memory. - 5.
 Polymorphic Virus - Act like a chameleon, changing its virus signature (binary pattern) every time it multiples and infects a new file. - 6.
-Macro Virus - Programmed as a macro embedded in a document, usually found in Microsoft Wordand Excel. - Once it gets in to your computer, every document you produce will become infected.
+Macro Virus - Programmed as a macro embedded in a document, usually found in Microsoft Wordand - Once it gets in to your computer, every document you produce will become infected.

-Detection or Symptoms of a computer virus :
+Detection or Symptoms of a computer virus:

-Even though your computer is infected, you may not realize that you have introduced a virusuntil you notice something is not quite right.
-Here are a few things to keep in mind that may indicate that your computer is infected: -
+Even though your computer is infected, you may not realize that you have introduced a virusuntil you nothing is not quite right.
+Here are a favy things to keep in mind that may indicate that

+notice something is not quite right.
+Here are a few things to keep in mind that may indicate that your

+computer is infected: -

+Varia computer angular to be maning along their named

-- □ Your computer appears to be running slower than normal.
+Ш Your computer appears to be running slower than normal.

-- \Box Your printer does not work.
+Your printer does not work.

-- □ Unusual Error messages appear regularly.
+Unusual Error messages appear regularly.

-- \Box Your computer crashes regularly.
+Your computer crashes regularly.